SafeExamBrowser/seb-server/docs/overview.rst

 -----------------------

 The SEB Server supports a simple role based privilege system where a role has read, modify and write privileges on certain domain entities.
 The privileges for a role are pre-defined and cannot be changed by a user.
-But roles can be combined within one user-account.
+But roles can be combined for a user-account.
+A user-account for example can have the "Exam Administrator" and the "Exam Supporter" role active to be able to setup and support an exam (e-assessment) within one user-account.

-Privileges for domain objects are categorized in read, modify and write where write includes creation and deletion grants as well as activation grants in addition to the more restrict modify right that only allows to modify already created entities.
+Privileges for domain objects are categorized in read, modify and write rights.
+Write right includes creation and deletion grants as well as activation grants in addition to the more restrict modify right that only allows to modify already created entities.
 They are also categorized in overall, institutional and owner privileges where overall means for all entities, over all available institutions and institutional means only the entities that belongs to the own institution whereas owner-privilege means the creator or assigned owner of an entity.

-There are four different roles.
-This reflect a good separation of concerns within the SEB Server application administration itself and the setup and maintaining work that has to be done for e-assessments with SEB.

-below are the names and a short description of each role.
+There currently exists four different roles.
+This reflect a good separation of concern within the SEB Server application administration itself and the setup and maintaining work that has to be done for e-assessments with SEB.
+Below are the names and a short description of each role.

 **SEB Server Administrator**

-This role is primarily to administer the SEB Server application.
-Create new and maintain available institutions and user-accounts.
-In addition to that a
+This role is primarily to administer the SEB Server application, to create new and maintain available institutions and user-accounts.
-SEB Server administrator also has overall read privileges for the most domains to be able to analyze problems and help others to solve them.
+In addition to that a SEB Server administrator also has overall read privileges for the most domains to be able to analyze problems and help others to solve them.

 A typical use-case for a SEB Server administrator would be to create a new institution and an institutional administrator for this institution.
 Another use-case would be to maintain registered user accounts, to give more privileges.
 Or to entirely deactivate an existing user account.